masonmedia-projects/warren-yen-portfolio/Readme.md

 1. Clone/download repo from github [here](https://github.com/masonmedia/warren_yen_portfolio).
 2. Open terminal (on Mac press command + space bar to open a search window, and type `terminal`).
 In the Terminal window type `cd` (change directory) into the project folder (`cd warren_yen_portfolio`).
-3. Once in the project folder, type `npm init` to download needed dependencies (node modules).
-4. To start a development server that will refresh whenever you make and save changes, type `parcel index.html`.
+3. Type `parcel index.html`: this will automatically install dependencies and start a development server.
 Note -- this automatically creates a `dist` folder that is the compiled code.
 Don't edit anything in here.
-5. Open up files (`index.html`, `styles.scss`, etc.) and start editing.
+4. Open up files (`index.html`, `styles.scss`, etc.) and start editing.
-6. Fork my git repo to create your own separate thread to store your code, or create a completely new one of your own if you want to have it be private etc.
+5. If you want to save your new version, create a github account and fork my git repo to create your own separate thread to store your code, or create a completely new one of your own if you want to have it be private etc.

+### Build process

-7. When ready to build and deploy the site, type `parcel build index.js`.
+1. When ready to build and deploy the site, type `parcel build index.js`.
 Parcel will create a `dist` folder which will be your production ready folder to be pushed to your server.
-8. Depending on your server/hosting setup, you can compress the `dist` folder into a .zip file and push, or use ssh, gihub, whatever you use.
+2. Depending on your server/hosting setup, you can compress the `dist` folder into a .zip file and push, or use ssh, gihub, whatever you use.

+### Live server and build bugs to be aware of

+1. Sometimes changes you make don't show up in the browser when you save and refresh the page.
+If you find your changes aren't working or you're seeing other issues, you may need to
+a) quit and restart the dev server:
+- type `control` and `c` to quit;
+- then `parcel index.html` to restart
+b) delete the `dist` folder and rerun the build process to get a fresh copy:
+- open `dist` folder;
+- delete all files EXCEPT the .htaccess;
+- go back to your terminal and run `parcel index.html`;
+- this will rebuild the dist folder and you should be good to go.
+c) when creating new pages, parcel may throw an error if you create a link to a new page BEFORE creating the new page.
+To prevent this, first create and save a new .html page, THEN link to that page in your code.

 ## HTML